-Using statistical models for analysis, rates for new small intestine cancer cases have been rising on average 2.4% each year over 2002-2011.
-Death rates have been falling on average 1.0% each year over 2001-2010.
+Using statistical models for analysis, rates for new small intestine cancer cases have been rising on average 2.3% each year over the last 10 years.
+Death rates have been stable over 2005-2014.
 5-year survival trends are shown below the figure.

 More About This CancerShow More

 This cancer forms in tissues of the small intestine (the part of the digestive tract between the stomach and the large intestine).
 The most common type is adenocarcinoma (cancer that begins in cells that make and release mucus and other fluids).
 Other types of small intestine cancer include sarcoma (cancer that begins in connective or supportive tissue), carcinoid tumor (a slow-growing type of cancer), gastrointestinal stromal tumor (a type of soft tissue sarcoma), and lymphoma (cancer that begins in immune system cells).

 Here are some resources for learning more about small intestine cancer.